-- The UNEA President is invited to formally present the outcomes of the Environment Assembly at the meetings of the High-Level Political Forum on Sustainable Development (usually taking place in July), in accordance with UNEA resolution 3/3, with the support of the Secretariat. - Member States are invited to refer to and make use of the outcome of UNEA-4 at relevant international meetings, such as the High-Level Political Forum and the SDG and Climate Summits in September 2019, meetings of Conference of Parties of Multilateral Environmental Agreements, and to strive for policy coherence when developing their positions for these meetings. - The Secretariat will continue to support the UNEA 5 President's role at the High Level Political Forum and related meetings, and proactively advocate for the implementation of the UNEA political outcomes, including through other UN entities and in the context of the UN reform process and the implementation of the 2030 Agenda. - 5.
+- The UNEA President is invited to formally present the outcome of UNEA-4 at the meeting of the High-Level Political Forum on Sustainable Development (July 2019), in accordance with UNEA resolution 3/3, with the support of the Secretariat. - Member States are invited to refer to and make use of the outcome of UNEA-4 at relevant international meetings, such as the High-Level Political Forum and the SDG and Climate Summits in September 2019, meetings of Conference of Parties of Multilateral Environmental Agreements, and to strive for policy coherence when developing their positions for these meetings. - The Secretariat will continue to support the UNEA 5 President's role at the High Level Political Forum and related meetings, and proactively advocate for the implementation of the UNEA political outcomes, including through other UN entities and in the context of the UN reform process and the implementation of the 2030 Agenda. - 5.
 Further efforts are needed to raise adequate financial resources for future UN Environment Assemblies, in particular to secure funding for conference servicing and the meaningful participation of representatives of developing countries and Major Groups.

-- Member States are invited to: - Consider possible options to secure increased financial resources from the UN regular budget, under the auspices of the UN General Assembly, to cover the real costs of future sessions of UN Environment Assembly as a universal body, also taking into account the continued need to improve overall cost effectiveness. - Consider complementary financial contributions to support the organization of future sessions of the Assembly, in particular to support participation of developing countries and Major Groups representatives. - The Secretariat will support this process through: - Preparing for a well-informed discussion and negotiation at the next UN General Assembly in support of a potential increase in the regular budget to fully cover the core costs of future sessions of the UN Environment Assembly; - $\circ$ Improving the internal process to plan and budget for the activities under the Assembly - Identify strategies and specific areas for improved cost effectiveness to, if possible, lower overall costs as part of the budgeting for future Environment Assemblies; - If necessary, stepping up efforts to secure additional resource mobilization from member States for the organization of future sessions of the Assembly to complement the contribution from the UN regular budget.
+- Member States are invited to: - Consider possible options to secure increased financial resources from the UN regular budget, under the auspices of the UN General Assembly, to cover the real costs of future sessions of UN Environment Assembly as a universal body. - Consider complementary financial contributions to support the organization of future sessions of the Assembly, in particular to support participation of developing countries and Major Groups representatives. - The Secretariat will support this process through: - Preparing for a well-informed discussion and negotiation at the next UN General Assembly in support of a potential increase in the regular budget to fully cover the core costs of future sessions of the UN Environment Assembly; - o Improving the internal process to plan and budget for the sessions of the Assembly; - If necessary, stepping up efforts to secure additional resource mobilization from member States for the organization of future sessions of the Assembly to complement the contribution from the UN regular budget.